droid-php/droid-doc/doc/modules.md

 We will use the `fs:copy` Droid Command to copy the content of the file to the Host.
 Droid will use the Twig template engine to transform the template into the desired content.
-Here is the next Module Task:-
+Here is the next Module Task:

 ```yaml
 tasks: